jenrichmond/RLadiesSydney-blogdown/content/courses/ryouwithme/02-CleanItUp-5.md

 2. Some summary data from our own sydneybeaches dataset
 3. A tricky example from a cognition experiment out of [Dani Navarro's](https://twitter.com/djnavarro) lab

+# STOP THE PRESS

+> #RYouWithMe now has a data package!
+Check out https://ryouwithme.netlify.app/ for details about how to install and use the package to read the bakers, beach summary and frames data using the package.

 Each example is a little different, but in each case we can use `pivot_longer` and `pivot_wider` to switch between different formats.
 We'll walk you through the process step by step, but the basic idea is shown graphically in this lovely animation made by [Garrick Aden-Buie](https://twitter.com/grrrck) and adapted by [Mara Averick](https://twitter.com/dataandme).